rsinghlab/CoRNN/README.md

 )
 ```

-3. Copy the experiment info code from your own project to replace the one in code/hm2ab.py, then you can your experiment stats on your project panel.
+3. Copy the experiment info code from your own project to replace the one in code/hm2ab.py, then you can view your experiment stats on your project panel.

-4. (Not recommended) If you run the code directly using the following sample command, your experiment will be upload to this temperaty project: https://www.comet.ml/suchzheng2/cornn-temp/view/new/panels
+4. (Not recommended) If you run the code directly without replacing the experiment info, your experiment will be upload to this temporary project: https://www.comet.ml/suchzheng2/cornn-temp/view/new/panels

 ## 2. link to data